 Dr. Zafar Nawaz Jaspal

-(Dr. Zafar Nawaz Jaspal is an Islamabad-based analyst and professor at the School of Politics and International Relations, Quaid-i-Azam University.
-E-mail: email@example.com)
+(Dr. Zafar Nawaz Jaspal is an analyst and professor at the School of Politics and International Relations, Quaid-i-Azam University, in Islamabad.
+E-mail: firstname.lastname@example.org)